4.3 Construction Method Statements

 4.3.2 Definitions

-The documents should be constantly monitored and reviewed taking into changing circumstances.
+The documents should be constantly monitored and reviewed to account for changing circumstances.

 4.3.3 Topics to be included